zero-to-prod/service-models/README.md

     use ServiceModel;

     /**
-     * Custom cast for a one-to-one relationship.
+     * Custom cast for a hasOne relationship.
      * @var Item[] $items
      */
     #[Cast(ToCarbon::class)]